Skip to main content

 With OAuth 2.0, scoping means OAuth-enabled clients can access permitted APIs only.
 This follows the security principle of least privilege so an OAuth client only has the privileges required to perform a certain task.

-1. Identify any systems and/or applications that use API or application keys to call any of the following APIs:
+1. Identify any systems and/or applications that use API or application keys.

 2. Migrate these systems and/or applications to OAuth 2.0.